People's Liberation Army Support Base in Djibouti: Functions

 China has stated that the facility will serve primarily to support military logistics for Chinese troops in the Gulf of Aden, and also other activities that are a net positive for maritime public goods, including peacekeeping, humanitarian and disaster relief operations in Africa.
 It also bolsters the Chinese navy's efforts to prevent piracy on high seas, and allows easy access for the PLAN warships into the Arabian Sea, Persian Gulf and Indian Ocean.

 China views its facility in Djibouti as consistent with its obligations under its 2015 National Security Law, which calls for protection of strategic energy supply channels (in clause 28) and citizens abroad (in clause 30).
-Based on its experience in evacuating 35,000 Chinese citizens from Libya in 2011 and over 600 from Yemen in 2015, China sought a more permanent presence in the region to facilitate evacuations if necessary in the future.
+Based on its experience evacuating 35,000 Chinese citizens from Libya in 2011 and over 600 from Yemen in 2015, China sought a more permanent presence in the region to facilitate evacuations if necessary in the future.
 However, China avoids the terms "military base" or "naval base" and prefers the term "support facility" or "logistic facility".
 This implies a different approach to naval power projection.

-The heavily fortified base is 0.5 sqkm in size and staffed by approximately 1,000-2,000 personnel, and has an underground space of 23,000 square meters.
+The heavily fortified base is 0.5 sqkm in size and staffed by approximately 1,000–2,000 personnel, and has an underground space of 23,000 square meters.
 The base has a 400m runway with an air traffic control tower, as well as a large helicopter apron.
 The base also houses the PLA Support Base Hospital in Djibouti.

 A pier finished construction in December 2019.
 The 1,120 foot pier is reported to be long enough to be able to fit the PLAN's two new aircraft carriers and other warships or at least four nuclear powered submarines.